-We negotiate a memorandum of understanding with an agency to either ensure clarity of roles in circumstances where there may be overlapping jurisdiction or where it is advantageous to document procedures to be followed by agency when responding to our informal investigations and inquiries.
-A memorandum of understanding can be negotiated under legislative provisions or can be at our discretion.
+We negotiate a memorandum of understanding with an agency to either ensure clarity of roles in circumstances where we may have overlapping jurisdiction or to document procedures to be followed by an agency when responding to our informal investigations and inquiries.
+A memorandum of understanding can be negotiated under legislative provisions or at our discretion.

-- Memorandum of understanding between NSW Ombudsman and the Department of Local Government
+- Memorandum of understanding between NSW Ombudsman and the Office of Local Government [PDF, 377.4KB]

-- Memorandum of understanding between NSW Ombudsman and IAB Services
+- Memorandum of understanding between the Inspector of Custodial Services and the NSW Ombudsman December 2014 [PDF, 210.0KB]